Research at The World 100

 Reputation Tracking

-The World 100 National Tracker tracks the reputation of UK universities.
+The World 100 Reputation Tracker measures the reputation of universities with a range of key audiences.
 The tracker allows all the universities to be measured against one another on key drivers of reputation.
-Separate surveys are conducted with critical audiences, such as businesses, staff, students, prospects, opinion formers, agents, parents, teachers etc.
+A UK version of the Tracker involves separate surveys with critical audiences, including , prospective students, opinion formers, parents, teachers and businesses.
+An International version covers global students, agents, academics as well as alumni, current students and staf.

-Directors can use the report data to brief their own teams or senior management and have a genuine understanding of how their reputation compares with close competitors across critical audiences.
+Members of the Tracker use the report data to brief their own teams or senior management and have a genuine understanding of how their reputation compares with close competitors across critical audiences

 World 100 Research Snapshot